Hands-on Activity Creative Engineering Design:

 Post-Activity (Summative) Assessment

-Making Sense Assessment: Have students reflect on the science concepts they explored and/or the science and engineering skills they used by completing the Making Sense Assessment.
+Making Sense Assessment: Have students reflect on the science concepts they explored and or the engineering skills they used by completing the Making Sense Assessment.

 Troubleshooting Tips